artylope/artylope-jekyll/_works/03_vault.md

   - Upload and download of data
   - Hashing of identifiable data
   - Data request and approval process
-  - Audit trial of the user
+  - Audit trial of the user to make sure user can be traced back if data is mishandled.

 How did we arrive at this solution?
 I will cover the highlights of the journey from discovery.
 The product is currently going through development.